Skip to content

 Rhode Island Game Warden FAQ

 How much does a game warden make in Rhode Island?
 The BLS does not separately report Rhode Island wage data.
-Verify current pay with the Rhode Island Department of Environmental Management, and see our salary by state page for states with reported data.
+Verify current pay with the Rhode Island Department of Environmental Management, Division of Law Enforcement, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Rhode Island?
 Minimum age 21, High school diploma + bachelor's preferred, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Rhode Island Department of Environmental Management, Division of Law Enforcement for official current standards.

 How long does it take to become a game warden in Rhode Island?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Rhode Island?
 The Rhode Island Department of Environmental Management, Division of Law Enforcement.
 Visit https://dem.ri.gov for current openings.